 At the parish I currently attend, there are about four rows of pews in the back and the rest up to the altar is sitting floorspace.
 It was interesting to notice how the elimination of pews actually created a much more welcoming environment, especially in a Catholic church.
 Most people who sit on the floor at Mass there are college students and families with children.
 While there are still some members of the congregation who dress up (including the priest in his traditional robes), nobody would raise an eyebrow towards someone who shows up in less than casual clothing.
 This is the attitude I think needs to be made commonplace in every church – come as you are and look past the outer shell.

 When attending a loved one’s funeral, everybody usually dresses up – not to impress everyone who attends but in honour of the person who passed away.
 With that in mind, it makes sense to come to church with a wardrobe that is a little more than casual.
 If I want to give honour to a God who died for my sins, the least I could do is put a little more effort into my appearance before accepting communion.

 But when all is said and done, what clothing people choose to decorate their bodies with is between them and their relationship with God.
 How people choose to appear at church is not a reflection of what lives within their hearts.
-If I start questioning a person’s salvation because of a piece of clothing that’s less than orthodox, then I become one of those same judgemental stereotypes I swore to myself I would never become.
+If I start questioning a person’s salvation because of a piece of clothing they wear that’s less than orthodox, then I become one of those same judgemental stereotypes I swore to myself I would never become.